 STEP 5: Claim your business permit.
 The Business permit may be issued along with a registration plate/sticker or any other certificate.
 Make sure to display them notably in your store or office.

 Things to Remember in Applying for the Mayor’s Business Permit

 - Complete other documents first.
-Other requirements in applying the mayor’s permit take a lot of time to secure, therefore it’s better to get them in advance to save some time that you may allot for your other activities in life.
+Other requirements in applying for the mayor’s permit take a lot of time to secure, therefore it’s better to get them in advance to save some time that you may allot for your other activities in life.

 - Make time in visiting your LGU where your business is located to know more about the required documents needed in applying for the mayor’s permit.
 Since every LGU has its own specific set of required documents, it’s better to inquire and ask for more information personally to avoid common mistakes.
 Do not rely on everything that you read on the internet because most of them had based their application on their own municipality.

 - The application is done personally.
 A lot of first-time business owners might be wondering if there is an online service for a business permit application available that could save more time in applying, but sadly, most LGUs process walk-in applications only.
 In other words, you are required to get and submit your requirements personally or through your authorized representative to the city/municipal hall where your business is located.

 You may think that applying for the mayor’s business permit is so complicated due to numerous requirements that you need to comply with, but the process itself is easier than you imagine.